VaradScript/VaradScript/README.md

 ## About Me

-- AI/ML IoT Developer
+- AI/ML IoT Interested
-- CO-Founder of Code Glitch
+- supportive of Code Glitch